richardtallent/vue-simple-calendar/README.md

 #### What styles can I _not_ override?

-- If you change the `cv-day-number` height, you'll need to set the `itemTop` property so first item is positioned below the day numbers.
+- If you change the `cv-day-number` height, you'll need to set the `itemTop` property so the first item is positioned below the day numbers.
 - If you change the `cv-item` height, you'll need to set the `itemContentHeight` and/or `itemBorderHeight` properties, so each item is positioned below the previous item.
 Every item must still have the same height.
 - The calendar bases all metrics other than borders (which are in pixels for Reasons) on `em` units, so if you find the font size is not ideal, it's better to change the calendar's parent font size and let the calendar scale accordingly than to try to manually adjust each element within the calendar.
 It's generally a good web design practice to limit the number of font sizes in use, which is why everything in the calendar (other than the default header label) uses the same relative font size by default (`1.0em`).
 - The `z-index` of the weeks and items are managed using `style` declarations, they ensure that items for one week don't overlap the next week.